felixlopz/hubrise-test-task/content/en/frontpage.md

         to: /pricing
     link_to_pricing: /pricing
     button: Create your account

-  main:
+  mains:
-    title: New connections for your app
+    - title: New connections for your app
+      description: |
-    description: Apps in our ecosystem are available through a single, well designed API.
+        Apps in our ecosystem are available through a single, well designed API.
         Focus on the development of your app, while we focus on integrations.
       features:
         - Online Ordering Website
         - Dashboard
         - Fleet Management
         - POS
         - Emailing Solution
         - Loyalty Solution
         - And More
       diagram: diagram-en.png

+    - title: Everything is documented
+      description: |
+        Documentation is key for integration.
+It is at the core of what we do.
+HubRise is documenting the integration effort done by each app.
+        No surprises.
+You will always know what you can or cannot when connecting with another app via HubRise.

+    - title: The API is easy to understand
+      description: |
+        The HubRise API is public.
+You can start integration any time.
+        The developer guide will show you how to setup your account and shoot your first API requests.
+Start by checking our [Quick Start](/developers/quick-start) page.
+        We made it as easy as it can be.
+Don't just take it from us, see what developers are saying in our Testimonial page.

+  faq:
+    title: 25€ per month, per location
+    bullets:
+      - Unlimited number of connected apps.
+      - No setup fee.
+      - Unlimited number of orders.
+      - No commitment.
 ---